arahangua/blockchain-developer-bootcamp-final-project/README.md

 5. Concatenate meta data (e.g. timestamps) to 4)
 6. Store computed result from 5) to storage (local, IPFS...)
 7. Register hash of the computed result (5,6) to the blockchain
-------------------- tentative end of the project ------------------------

 (if time allows) 8.
 Implement loading of previously computed results to generate time-series for downstream analysis.